The EU Partnership on Innovative SMEs / Eurostars eligibility criteria for Malta

 - There must be at least one SME in your consortium if your project includes organisations outside of the European Union or European Economic Area.

-- If there are research or knowledge organisations in your consortium, they should be responsible for at least 10% of the eligible project costs.
+- If there are research or knowledge organisations participating as collaborative partners in your consortium, they should be responsible for at least 10% of the eligible project costs.
 They must also have the right to publish their own research results.

 The next steps

 Read all our guidelines before submitting your project application.